webalizer-gt/tc_dl/README.md

 ## Configure the script

 1. Run the script `tc_dl.py` with the option -c.
-You can do this by right-clicking the file and selecting "Open with Python" or by using the command line:
+You can do by using the command line:
    ```bash
    C:\Directory\>python tc_dl.py -c
    ```